TomLacoma/spins-interface/README.md

 # spins-interface
-Software for the SPINS project (interactive NMR spectrometer prototype) See following link for the prototyping part of the project : https://wiki.fablab.sorbonne-universite.fr/BookStack/books/smart-prototype-of-an-interactive-nmr-spectrometer-spins
+Software for the SPINS project (interactive NMR spectrometer prototype).
+See following link for the prototyping part of the project : https://wiki.fablab.sorbonne-universite.fr/BookStack/books/smart-prototype-of-an-interactive-nmr-spectrometer-spins

 # Installation